 Any training accessed through third party/independent providers will reflect the Kirklees Safeguarding Children Partnership protocols this training will be recorded by the school.
-It is the responsibility of our Principal to quality assure any training that is delivered to staff in this school Safer Recruitment
+It is the responsibility of our head teacher to quality assure any training that is delivered to staff in this school.

+Safer Recruitment

-- Section 175 of the Education Act 2002 requires this school to make arrangements to ensure that functions are carried out to safeguard and promote the welfare of children (maintained schools, academies and local authorities) - Regulations made under Section 157 of that Act state that we must make arrangements to safeguard and promote the welfare of pupils (independent schools) - This school creates a culture that safeguards and promotes the welfare of children in this school.
-As part of this culture, we adopt robust recruitment procedures that deter and prevent people who are unsuitable to work with children from applying or securing employment or volunteering in this regulated establishment - The safer recruitment of individuals to work in this school not only includes directly employed staff (or volunteers), but also includes contractors, self-employed, agency, and third-party staff groups.
-We will set out our safeguarding and safer recruitment requirements in the contract clearly between the organisation(s) and school - We will also follow legislation governing those persons in a 'regulated activity' (see below) or within 'regulated establishments and the requirements to carry out criminal records and barred list checks
+- Section 175 of the Education Act 2002 requires this school to make arrangements to ensure that functions are carried out to safeguard and promote the welfare of children (maintained schools, academies and local authorities). - Regulations made under Section 157 of that Act state that we must make arrangements to safeguard and promote the welfare of pupils (independent schools). - This school will create a culture that safeguards and promotes the welfare of children in this • school.
+As part of this culture, we will adopt robust recruitment procedures that deter and prevent people who are unsuitable to work with children from applying or securing employment or volunteering in this regulated establishment.
+Reviewed Date: Sept 24 Review Date: Sept 25